isomerpages/moe-peihwaprespri/_about-pei-hwa/General Information/School Rules and Regulations.md

 *   It is compulsory for every pupil to attend school.
 Absence from school is only permitted when it is supported by a medical certificate from a doctor or a letter of excuse from the parents / guardians.
 *   Pupils will not be granted permission for vacation before the term ends.
 *   Pupils must observe punctuality at all times.
-Students are to be in school by 7.20 am (morning session) and 12.30 pm (afternoon session) during school days (unless otherwise stated) for the flag-raising and pledge-taking ceremony.
+Students are to be in school by 7.25 am during school days (unless otherwise stated) for the flag-raising and pledge-taking ceremony.
 *   Pupils are not allowed to leave the school premises during curriculum time or before supplementary / remedial lessons / CCA without the permission of the Principal, Vice-Principal or Heads of Department.
 Any such act will be considered as truancy.